AeriaVelocity/Sonic-ReVelocity/README.md

 If at any time Sonic stops moving, the Velocity Gauge will go down and he'll lose the Velocity State.

-## Move List
+## Controls

 > [!TIP]
 > This is assuming you're using an Xbox controller, and Sonic is facing right.
-> Button prompts in Sonic Re;Velocity will automatically adapt to your controller type
+> Button prompts in Sonic Re;Velocity will automatically adapt to your
-> and the direction Sonic's facing.
-> But just in case you need a refresher:
+> controller type and the direction Sonic's facing.
+But just in case:
 >
 > * If Sonic's facing left, not right, swap `←` and `→`.<br>
 > * If you're on keyboard, replace `A` and `B` with `Z` and `X`.<br>